Ultimate Guide to Xero Accounting Software

 How Does AP Automation Software Integration Work With Xero?

-Xero ERP integration with AP automation software uses a flat-file or API connection.
+Xero Accounting Software integration with AP automation software uses a flat-file or API connection.
 Tipalti has flat-file integration with the Xero accounting system.
 The Tipalti add-on app automates and streamlines workflows for accounts payable and payments, offering multi-currency global mass payments using a choice of payment methods.
 Use Tipalti payables automation software through the Xero login.

 What Are The Primary Features and Advantages of Xero?